peryaudo/doja/README.md

 Doja implements `doja.Tensor` which is the equivalent of `torch.Tensor`. `doja.Tensor` is backed by numpy arrays.
 Compared to micrograd which only supports scalar variables, it's capable of doing something a bit more serious such as MNIST classification.

 The Doja library itself only depends on numpy and has no other dependencies.
-(It does not depend on PyTorch!) example.py also uses HuggingFace Datasets for loading MNIST dataset.
+(It does not depend on PyTorch!) example.py also has dependency on HuggingFace Datasets for using the MNIST dataset.

 ## Features